rr-on-gh/step-functions-workflows-collection/step-functions-load-testing/README.md

 ![image](./resources/stepfunctions_graph.png)

 ## Testing
-1. Navigate to the Step Function page on the AWS console and locate the `StateMachineLoadTester` step function
+1. Navigate to the Step Function page on the AWS console and locate the `LoadTesterStateMachine` step function
 2. Click on the "Start execution" button
 3. On the pop-up window, use the below JSON as the input and hit "Start execution" button.
 This will start a load test that will simulate 5 concurrent users, ramped up over 1 minute and will hold the load for 5 minutes.